AMindCoder/generative_ai_training/gen_ai/benchmarks/ROUGE_metric.md

 This code will output precision, recall, and F1 scores for each metric, helping you quantitatively assess the quality of the generated summary.

-> For a full tutorial and more code examples, refer to the guide by Spot Intelligence citeturn0search2.

 ---